TammyJadus/Private-Policy/README.md

 # Private-Policy
-Effective Date: August 10, 2023  This Privacy Policy is intended to inform the users of King of Average ("We", "Us", or "Our") about the types of information that we do NOT collect, use, share, or store.
+Effective Date: August 10, 2023  This Privacy Policy is intended to inform the users of Tammy Jadus Team Apps ("We", "Us", or "Our") about the types of information that we do NOT collect, use, share, or store.
 Your privacy is of the utmost importance to us.

 1. Personal Information We DO NOT Collect

 We do NOT collect, transmit, or store any personal data including, but not limited to, your name, address, email, location, photos, videos, drawings, the ability to chat, other personal data, or persistent identifiers used in combination with any of the above.

 2. User Profiles

 We do NOT build user profiles, and we do NOT use information from Contacts, Photos, or other APIs that access user data to build a contact database for our own use or for sale/distribution to third parties.